White Zimbabweans: Rhodesia

 In a 1922 referendum, the community rejected joining the Union of South Africa, electing instead to establish responsible government.
 In the 1964 Rhodesian independence referendum, the community voted overwhelmingly in favour of independence from Britain, leading to Rhodesia's Unilateral Declaration of Independence establishing the independent state of Rhodesia under Prime Minister Ian Smith.
-Many white Rhodesians were concerned about the prospect of decolonization with majority rule due to conflicts that had taken place in other former British colonies such as the Mau Mau rebellion in Kenya.
-Civil unrest had also occurred in other former European colonies such as the Belgian Congo where the white population had been targets for violence and Algeria where pieds-noirs settlers fled the country en-masse after independence.
+Many White Rhodesians were concerned about the prospect of decolonisation with majority rule due to conflicts that had taken place in other former British colonies such as the Mau Mau rebellion in Kenya.
+Civil unrest had also occurred in other former European colonies such as the Belgian Congo where the White population had been targets for violence and Algeria where pieds-noirs settlers fled the country en-masse after independence.

-Following the UDI, the white community was embroiled in the Rhodesian Bush War (1964–1979), as the Smith government sought to maintain White minority rule.
+Following the UDI, the White community was embroiled in the Rhodesian Bush War (1964–1979), as the Smith government sought to maintain White minority rule.
 White men were conscripted into the Rhodesian Security Forces and the British South Africa Police.
-White civilians were targeted in some attacks such as Air Rhodesia Flight 825 and Air Rhodesia Flight 827.
+White civilians were targeted in attacks such as Air Rhodesia Flight 825 and Air Rhodesia Flight 827.
 The community faced fresh economic challenges during the UDI period as Britain imposed economic sanctions and Mozambique closed its border in 1976, blocking Rhodesia's access to the Indian Ocean and world commerce.
 Rhodesia was excluded from major sporting events, meaning that its White athletes were unable to participate in the 1968, 1972 and 1976 Olympic Games.

 A small number of British migrants had reached the British colony of Southern Rhodesia, later Zimbabwe, as settlers during the late-nineteenth century.
 A steady migration of European peoples continued for the next 75 years.
 The White population of Southern Rhodesia, or Rhodesia as it was known from 1965, reached a peak of about 300,000 in 1975–76, representing around 8% of the population.